Samuel Peralta Sosa

-For the season, Sosa's Adjusted OPS+ (a measure of a player's offensive production) was only 102, compared to 100 for the average player.
+For his final season season, Sosa's Adjusted OPS+ (a measure of a player's offensive production) was only 102, compared to 100 for the average player.
 However, in spite of his low batting average and on-base percentage, he led the Rangers with 21 home runs and was second on the team to Michael Young with 92 RBI.
-However, with the Rangers in a rebuilding phase, he was not invited back for the 2008 season and he retired for good.
+But, with the Rangers in a rebuilding phase, he was not invited back for the 2008 season and he retired for good.

 Hall of Fame Candidacy

 Sosa became one of the poster boys for the steroid era well before results of a failed test were leaked.
 Being forever associated with Mark McGwire in the public's mind did not help, and neither did his very particular career arc that looked ever more unlikely as more became known about the widespread use of PEDs in the 1990s and 2000s.
 As a result, more than anyone, Sosa suffered the brunt of voters' outrage when he first became eligible for the Hall of Fame in 2013 as part of the infamous "steroid ballot".
 This was because it was perceived that most of his value derived from hitting home runs, whose legitimacy was now put in question.
 He finished behind every one of the avowed or alleged steroid users of his era, apart from Rafael Palmeiro, receiving a mere 12.5% of the vote.
 Given the widespread hostility expressed by voters towards steroid users - proven or alleged - he stood little chance at that point of being elected to the Hall by the BBWAA.
 Indeed, in 2014, he fell to 7.2%, barely enough to remain on the ballot another year, although he did manage to clear the 5% hurdle - albeit not by much - the following five years, as he maintained a small but not growing core of supporters among voting members of the BBWAA.
 In 2020, on his 8th try, he was at 13.9% and in 2021 he had his highest score yet, at 17%, with one year of eligibility remaining.

 - 7-time NL All-Star (1995, 1998-2002 & 2004)